-We found 10 studies that reported the yield of thyroid cancers from screening, four from palpation plus followup ultrasound, ^{54-56,59} four from ultrasound only, ^{57,58,60,61} and two older studies from palpation plus followup thyroid imaging using iodine or technetium in adults with a history of childhood irradiation ^{63,64} (Table 3).
-Four fair-quality studies, two in Japan (n=199,084) and two in Finland (n=352), reported the yield of thyroid cancers from screening palpation followed by ultrasound (if applicable) from 1980 to 2005. ^{54-56,59} Overall, between 0 and 4.3 thyroid cancers were detected per 1,000 persons, and 90 percent of cancers (372 of 415) were revealed to be papillary thyroid cancer.
-Three fair-quality prospective studies and one fair-quality retrospective study (n=20,521) on ultrasound screening for thyroid cancer were conducted in South Korea from 1997 to 2007, ^{57,58,60,61} three of which were conducted exclusively with women who presented for breast cancer screening or followup. ^{57,60,61} In these four studies, 9.2 to 30.3 thyroid cancers were detected per 1,000 persons, and all but one cancer was diagnosed as papillary thyroid cancer.
-Studies were inconsistent in whether they reported the size and stage of screen-detected cancers.
-One study reported that 43 percent of ultrasound screen-detected cancers had extrathyroidal extension.
-61 All four studies reported that 33 to 63 percent of patients with screen-detected thyroid cancer had lymph node metastases, with the highest percent among palpation-detected cancers and the lowest among the ultrasound-detected cancers. ^{54,59-61}
+We found 10 studies that reported the yield of thyroid cancer cases from screening: four from palpation plus followup ultrasound, 54-56, 59 four from ultrasound only, 57, 58, 60, 61 and two older studies from palpation plus followup thyroid imaging using iodine or technetium in adults with a history of childhood irradiation (Table 3).
+Four fair-quality studies, two in Japan (n=199,084) and two in Finland (n=352), reported the yield of thyroid cancer cases from screening palpation followed by ultrasound (if applicable) from 1980 to 2005.
+54-56, 59 Overall, from 0 to 4.3 thyroid cancer cases were detected per 1,000 persons, and 90 percent of cases (372/415) were revealed to be papillary thyroid cancer.
+Three fair-quality prospective studies and one fair-quality retrospective study (n=20,521) on ultrasound screening for thyroid cancer were conducted in South Korea from 1997 to 2007, 57, 58, 60, 61 three of which were exclusively among women who presented for breast cancer screening or followup.
+In these four studies, 9.2 to

+30.3 thyroid cancer cases were detected per 1,000 persons, and all but one case was diagnosed as papillary thyroid cancer.
+Studies were inconsistent in whether they reported the size and stage of screen-detected cancer.
+One study reported that 43 percent of ultrasound screen-detected patients had extrathyroidal extension.
+All four studies reported that 33 to 63 percent of patients with screen-detected thyroid cancer had lymph node metastases, with the highest percent detected by palpation and the lowest percent detected by ultrasound.54, 59-61

-Two fair-quality prospective studies, one conducted in the United States (n=1,500) and the other in Israel (n=443), reported the yield of thyroid cancers in persons who had been treated with irradiation in childhood.
+Two fair-quality prospective studies, one conducted in the United States (n=1,500) and the other in Israel (n=443), reported the yield of thyroid cancer in persons who had been treated with irradiation in childhood.
 Most of the subjects had been exposed to irradiation to the head and neck for benign conditions (which is no longer practiced).
 Initial screening in these two cohorts was by palpation; patients with palpable nodules then received thyroid imaging using iodine or technetium radioactive tracer with blood testing, including thyroid function tests.
-No cancers were detected in the smaller study, and 11.3 thyroid cancers per 1,000 persons were detected in the larger U.S. study.
-The histology of the cancers was not reported.
+No cancer cases were detected in the smaller study, and 11.3 thyroid cancer cases per 1,000 persons were detected in the larger U.S. study.
+The histology of the cancer cases was not reported.

-The majority of these studies allows for calculation of cancer yield and not test performance.
-Across the studies, there was some variation in how cancers were identified and defined using histology from FNA, surgery, or both.
+The majority of these studies allow for calculation of cancer yield but not test performance.
+Across the studies, there was some variation in how cancer was identified and defined using histology from FNA, surgery, or both.
 Cancer yield varied by screening modality; however, differences in population characteristics (e.g., age, sex, personal history of irradiation) may have contributed to this variation.

-KQ3.
-What Are the Harms of Screening Adults for Thyroid Cancer?
+KQ 3.
+What Are the Harms of Screening for Thyroid Cancer in Adults?